ly774508966/UnityEngineEx/README.md

 		void Awake()
 		{
-			this.Decompose(); // this decompose object to itself
+			this.Dissolve(); // this decompose object to itself

 			// so
 			// "Icon" child node will be found and icon set to it's PriteRenderer component if it exists.